 Our work also relates to the literature on the impact of the Covid-19 pandemic on inequality, recently surveyed in Stantcheva (2022).
-The literature emphasizes the equalizing effects of government intervention in high-income countries, while suggesting several channels through which the pandemic may, once these interventions fade out, eventually widen economic disparities.
+The literature emphasizes the equalizing effects of government intervention in high-income countries, while suggesting several channels through which the pandemic may eventually widen economic disparities.
 In the US context, Parolin et al. (2022) use the monthly Current Population Survey and the Survey of Income and Program Participation to produce monthly poverty rates in real time.
 Several studies attempt to analyze inequality in real time in countries other than the United States.
 For example, Aspachs et al. (2020) and Bounie et al. (2020) use micro-level bank account data to construct high-frequency distributional data for Spain and France respectively.

 Relative to this body of work, our main contribution is to provide a general methodology that can be applied to all business cycles and could be implemented throughout the world.
 The main feature of our methodology is its comprehensive character (capturing 100% of national income), timeliness (estimates are available online within a month), and granularity (with estimates available from the bottom 50% to the top 0.01% for pretax income, posttax income, disposable income, and wealth).
-Applied to the Covid-19 crisis in the US context, our methodology delivers new insights, such as the fast recovery of working class incomes even before government intervention, and the decline in wage inequality in the tight post-Covid labor market.

-$^{^{3}}$ See Saez and Zucman (2020) for a discussion of the differences between these two concepts and their implications.
+$^3\mathrm{See}$ Saez and Zucman (2020) for a discussion of the differences between these two concepts and their implications.